Case Study: Reducing AI Misinterpretation Through Structured Entity Signals

 The system was guided through structured inputs designed to:

-• Eliminate ambiguity
+• Reduce interpretive ambiguity

 • Reinforce authority through verifiable signals